Josh Lowe Player Props: Rays vs. Nationals

 - Lowe hit .221 with 12 doubles, two triples, two home runs and 16 walks.

-- He homered in two of 52 games last year, going deep in 1% of his plate appearances.
+- Registering a plate appearance in 52 games a season ago, he hit only two long balls.

-- Lowe picked up an RBI in 10 of 52 games last season (19.2%), including two games with multiple RBIs.
+- In 10 of 52 games last year (19.2%), Lowe picked up an RBI, including two games with two or more RBIs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.